libp2p/specs/tls/autotls-client.md

     **Note:** `varint` is a protobuf [varint](https://protobuf.dev/programming-guides/encoding/#varints) field that encodes the length of each of the `key=value` string.

-    **Note:** The node SHOULD only include multiaddresses that contain public IPv4 addresses in `multiaddrs`.
+    **Note:** The node SHOULD include only multiaddresses containing public IPv4 addresses in `multiaddrs`.
 	4. Node sends a POST request to `/v1/_acme-challenge` endpoint using `payload` as HTTP body and `headers` as HTTP headers.
 	5. Node SHOULD save the `bearer` token from the `authentication-info` response header, and use it for following requests to the AutoTLS broker.